longman694/lily58-thai-custom/readme.md

-QMK config for lily58 keyboard optimized for the Thai language.
+This repository hosts a QMK configuration tailored for the Lily58 keyboard, enhancing its compatibility with the Thai language.

-For some languages, a small keyboard layout like 40% keyboard is not big enough to map all necessary keys (or needs to map them to another layer which is not comfortable to use or will make some keys harder to find).

-So, the smallest keyboard to use for these languages has to have at least 4 rows and 12 columns.
-That is why 60% keyboards or [Lily58](https://github.com/kata0510/Lily58) for split keyboards are good candidates.
+Recognizing that compact layouts such as 40% keyboards lack the space to accommodate all essential Thai characters, this project advocates for a minimum of 4 rows and 12 columns.
+Consequently, [the Lily58](https://github.com/kata0510/Lily58), with its split design, emerges as an ideal choice.

-This project focuses on modifying the keymapping of the original Lily58 like putting 'ข' and 'ช' to the upper right keys and put 'ฃ/ฅ' to the second layer under the 'ช' key.
+To improve Thai language compatibility, the keymapping has been positioning 'ข' and 'ช' characters on the accessible upper right keys, while the less used 'ฃ/ฅ' are nested within a secondary layer beneath the 'ช' key.

 # Feature